 And I read some stories over the weekend where the drive-bys went out and talked to people and they were ecstatic over this.

-Oh, yeah, you got it under four bucks five.
+Oh, yeah, you got under four bucks.

-Fine and dandy base.
+Fine and dandy based.

-Now let me ask you, do you think because a lot of people think gasoline has a tipping point, the price, and that it's four bucks, under four bucks, and people will be okay, and they'll not be demanding more oil or lower prices.
+Now, let me ask you, do you think, because a lot of people think gasoline has a tipping point, the price, and that it's four bucks, under four bucks, and people will be okay, and they'll not be demanding more oil or lower prices.

 Once it hits four bucks or goes higher, that's when they will.

-Now, gasoline's on three bucks.
+Now, gasoline's under three bucks.

 Is it less of a problem to you?